Absence of percolation for Poisson outdegree-one graphs: Results

-where $f$ is a positive function on $[0;1]$, has to satisfy the Loop and Shield assumptions.
-But this is not true when $f$ is null over $[1/3;1]$ and $\epsilon<\pi/6$: in this case, the model is in some sense directed.
-Besides, let us remark that the navigation model with $Q=\delta_{0}$-- the Dirac measure on $0$ --and $\epsilon=\pi/2$ coincides with the Directed Spannig Forest with direction $(1,0)$.
-Obviously, the Loop assumption does not hold in this latter case.
-Indeed, a semi-infinite path starts at each vertex: see for example \cite{CT}.\\ The law of the size of a typical cluster living in a fixed model which satisfies the two assumptions would be an interesting further result.
+Furthermore, the law of the size of a typical cluster for a given model satisfying both assumptions \textbf{(LA)} and \textbf{(SA)} would be an interesting further result.
 It is also possible to investigate asymptotics of the number of different clusters on expanding windows.
-In the case of the lilypond model some results of this kind have been established in \cite{last2013percolation}.
+In the case of the lilypond model some results of this kind have been established in \cite{last2013percolation}.\\

+{Let us end this section with discussing the need for assumptions \textbf{(LA)} and \textbf{(SA)} in Theorem \ref{mainTH}.
+To do it, let us consider the Directed Spanning Forest (DSF) in $\mathbb{R}^2$ with direction $(1,0)$ in which each Poisson point $x$ in $\mathbb{X}$ is connected to its nearest Poisson point $h(\mathbb{X},x)$ having a larger abscissa, i.e.

+where $\langle \cdot , \cdot \rangle$ denotes the inner product.
+See \cite{CT} for the study of infinite branches of the DSF.}

+{It is not difficult to check that the DSF is a random outdegree-one model-- whithout marks --satisfying \textbf{(SA)} but not \textbf{(LA)}, and percolating since by construction a semi-infinite branch starts at each vertex.}